Skip to content

 Senior leadership salary range

-How does this role align to the green agenda?
+How does this role align to the Green Agenda?

 Environment Managers work with organisations to reduce the environmental impact of their direct operations, as well as their product/services and supply chains; championing good practice and promoting sustainable practices.
 They also engage with wider stakeholders, such as suppliers, regulators, customers, employees and the local community, to build partnerships that support the green agenda.